emtee40/adebar-wiki/Configuration.md

       might decide it's not useful to you (as it looks a bit cryptic).
 So I decided to give you the change to switch it off :)
     * `MK_DEVICEINFO_STATUS`: Device status details, such as battery status
+    * `MK_DEVICEINFO_DEVICEPOLICY`: Details on installed „device administrators“. will get quite extensive on Samsung devices, so you might wish to keep this off to avoid a shock ;)
     * `MK_PARTINFO`: Include details on storage partitions
     * `MK_RADIO`: Show details on the "mobile radio" (SIM etc)?
 You'll want to turn this off e.g. for your WiFi-only tablet.